etcd-io/bbolt/README.md

 will return `nil`.
 It's important to note that you can have a zero-length value set to a key which is different than the key not existing.

-Use the `Bucket.Delete()` function to delete a key from the bucket.
+Use the `Bucket.Delete()` function to delete a key from the bucket:

 ```go
 db.Update(func (tx *bolt.Tx) error {